 The Company records the fair value of its forward contracts and pension plan assets on a recurring basis.
-The fair value of cash and cash equivalents, receivables, inventories, restricted cash, accounts payable and other current liabilities approximate their carrying values as of December 31, 2020 and 2019.
+The fair value of cash and cash equivalents, receivables, inventories, accounts payable and other current liabilities approximate their carrying values as of December 31, 2021 and 2020.
 See Note 16, "Employee Retirement Plans," for the details of Level 1 and Level 2 inputs related to employee retirement plans.